IPGP/geodezyx/docsrc/source/getting_started.rst

     from geodezyx.externlib import *         # Import the external modules
     from geodezyx.megalib.megalib import *   # Import the legacy modules names

-If the modules are well imported (without errors in the console), fine! you have the `GeodeZYX Toolbox`!
+If the modules are well imported (without errors in the console), fine! you have installed the `geodezyx` toolbox!
 If not, check again the potential errors during the installation.

 Nevertheless, star imports are not recomended.
 It is better to import the modules separatelly, e.g.: